Workflows Explained

 Unified Monitoring

 Track the entire processing pipeline through a single workflow call.
-The response includes all constituent function calls, their statuses, and outputs:
+The response surfaces the terminal outputs and errors produced by the workflow; fetch the full per-node execution graph via GET /v3/calls/{callID}/trace.

 {